 Hidden facets are still visible in the facet search (see the Filter Facet section) in case you need it.
 Unhide hidden facets from there.

-Hidden facets are also hidden from auto-complete in the search bar, and drop down (such as measure, group-by) in analytics for the Log Explorer.
+Hidden facets are also hidden from auto-complete in the search bar, and dropdowns (such as measure, group-by) in analytics for the Log Explorer.
 However, hidden facets are still valid for search queries (in case you copy-paste a log-explorer link for instance).

 Hidden facets have no impact aside from the log explorer (for instance: live tail, monitors, or widget definitions in dashboards).

 Hiding facets is specific to your own troubleshooting context and does not impact your teammates’ view, unless you update a Saved View.
 Hidden facets is part of the context saved in a saved view.

 Facets are grouped into meaningful themes, to ease navigation in the facet list.
 Assigning or reassigning a group for a facet (see how to manage facets) is only a matter of display in the facet list, and has no impact on search and analytics capabilities.